-As it stands, learners today coexist with digital devices in their lives and strongly believe these should be part of their education.
+The truth is, most children today coexist with digital devices in their homes, and strongly believe these should be part of their education.
 And they are not alone.
-Stakeholders in the education sector and governments around the world now believe technology should be pivotal in the learning environment.
+Stakeholders in the education sector and governments around the world now believe technology should be integral in the learning environment.

 AI (artificial Intelligence), machine learning, and the metaverse have the potential to revolutionize education by creating immersive and interactive learning environments.